• Skip to primary navigation

 Carefully add melted butter and vanilla to the mix, mixing on medium speed until smooth.

-Add buttermilk to batter, mix until well incorporated and smooth, scraping down the bottom of the bowl a few times.
+Add buttermilk to batter, mix until wet ingredients are well incorporated and the batter is smooth, scraping down the bottom of the bowl a few times with a rubber spatula.

 A 5 part image showing the cupcake batter being mixed together.
 It’s a light brown color.